-Beginning on June 28, 1969, the Stonewall Uprising took place across six days in the West Village of Manhattan.
-Now considered one of the transformative events in the fight for equality, Stonewall inspired a generation, including influential musicians who longed to contribute music known as “Songs Of The Stonewall.“
+Now considered one of the transformative events in the fight for LGBTQ+ equality, Stonewall inspired a generation, including influential musicians who longed to contribute music known as “Songs of the Stonewall.“

-The musicians featured in Music 101 this week come from just after the Uprising, and those inspired by the lasting impact of those fateful days in New York.
+The musicians featured in this episode of Music 101 come from just after the Uprising, and those inspired by the lasting impact of those fateful days in New York.

 For more information on contributing support to the Stonewall Uprising, visit the Stonewall Veterans’ Association.